HW-PlayersPatch/Development/Props/Vaygr_Changes_Prop.md

+Note: All proposed changes are suggestions/ideas, until deemed final.

 # Vaygr

 Generally reckoned to be the best race on large maps, Vaygr gameplay is currently consigned to a linear `SCOUT -> MACRO -> BUILD -> PUSH` playstyle.
 In this domain they are certainly top dog, to the point where the other races stuggle to prevent the macro machine from running out of control.